dphm/pair_identify/README.md

 * Manually add them to *tf1_list.txt* or *tf2_list.txt* using the format described in
 [Understanding the data > Input files > tf1_list.txt or tf2_list.txt](https://github.com/quelledanielle/pair_identify#input-files)

+*Note: for any chromosome other than chr1, you may need to remove TFs from tf2_list if the original TFBS files are empty (the tf2_list for chr1 has already been cleaned up manually)*

 ---